citp/privacy-policy-historical/4/4s/4sh/4shared.com.md

 **Tell-A-Friend**

 If you choose to use our referral service to tell a friend about our Service, we will ask you for your friend’s name and email address.
 We will automatically send your friend a one-time email inviting him or her to visit the site.
-New IT, Ltd. stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.
+New IT Solutions Ltd. stores this information for the sole purpose of sending this one-time email and tracking the success of our referral program.

 **Open Blogs**